 We are hypocrites.
 We are just mouthing.
 We haven’t ever felt the piercing, joyful wonder that God paid the life of his Son.
 I mean, how in the world could I hold a grudge against somebody when I have not been offended nearly like God has been offended — so highly that he has to pay the life of his Son in order for me to be forgiven?

-That is exactly the point of Matthew 18 with the parable of the unforgiving servant — which is like a parabolic form of Matthew 6:15 — where the servant owes the king a billion dollars.
-It is just off the charts what he owes, and he gets forgiven freely.
+That is exactly the point of Matthew 18 with the parable of the unforgiving servant — which is like a parabolic form of Matthew 6:15 — where the servant owes the king a billion dollars; it is just off the charts what he owes.
+And he gets forgiven freely.
 But then he goes out and he feels it so little; it means so little to him that he strangles his fellow servant for ten dollars.
 And when the king hears about it, he sends him to jail.
-And Jesus concludes that parable like this: “So also my heavenly Father will do to every one of you if you do not forgive your brother from your heart” (Matthew 18:35).
+And Jesus concludes that parable like this: “So also my heavenly Father will do to every one of you, if you do not forgive your brother from your heart (Matthew 18:35).

+So when Nick asks, “Does this mean that anyone who does not forgive others cannot receive salvation from God?” the answer goes like this: Struggling to forgive is not what destroys us.
+As long as we are in the flesh, we will do our good deeds imperfectly, including forgiving and loving others.
+Jesus died to cover those imperfections.
 What destroys us is the settled position that we are not going to forgive, and we have no intention to forgive, and we intend to cherish the grudge and fondle the wrong that someone did to me and feel the bitterness.
 It feels good.
 I like to go to bed with my wrath at night because he legitimately wronged me.
 I am going to hold this against him the rest of his life.

 If we think we can be indwelt by the Spirit of Christ and not make war on that attitude, we are deluded.
-So Nick, if you have settled in with bitterness and anger and grudges and you are not fighting this by faith in the mercy of Jesus to you, I hope this episode will unsettle you and give you the freedom in Christ to let it go: “‘Vengeance is mine,’ says the Lord.
-‘I will repay’” (Romans 12:19).
+So Nick, if you have settled in with bitterness and anger and grudges and you are not fighting this by faith in the mercy of Jesus to you, I hope this episode will unsettle you and give you the freedom in Christ to let it go.
+“Vengeance is mine, I will repay, says the Lord.”
+(Romans 12:19).
 He will settle accounts, Nick.
 You don’t need to.